Getting to Manchester

 You can take a train direct from Manchester Airport to all of these destinations, with only one change at either Manchester Piccadilly or Manchester Oxford Road train stations.
 These are both located in the city centre, just a 20-minute journey from Manchester Airport.
 Your onward journey from here to your destination will vary in time.

-We offer an Airport Support Service to new University of Manchester students arriving at Manchester Airport every September.
+We offer an Airport Support Service to new University of Manchester international students arriving at Manchester International Airport.

 If you are flying to the UK we advise you to fly directly to Manchester, if you are able to.
 There are flights to Manchester Airport from London Heathrow, London Gatwick, Southend and London City Airports.
 You can also find flights to Manchester from other major European cities.
 If you are flying into London and transferring to another flight, remember to allow yourself enough time to get to your connection.